Click here to be notified when the site is updated.

 When We Were Young / There Was A War continues the story of those same people today, who are now adults, many with children of their own.
 I’ve kept in touch with most of them over the years and filmed them again in 2012.
 It’s been a joy and privilege to see their accomplishments, coming from such harsh circumstances, while recognizing the profound poverty and struggles that many of them continue to face.

-This is a work-in-progress!
-If you’d like to be notified when we add more characters or have any suggestions for us please send a message via the “Contact Us” tab.
+If you have any suggestions for us please send a message via the “Contact Us” tab.
 Thanks for visiting When We Were Young / There Was A War.

 – Patricia Goudvis